The accident ended it all. The front end of No. 90 dangles

 car in Maine to carry passengers during a public operation.

-No. 88 was acquired by Seashore Trolley Museum for
+No. 88 was acquired by the Seashore Trolley Museum for

 historic preservation.
 It awaits the funding needed to